refinedev/refine/documentation/docs/api-reference/core/hooks/data/useOne/index.md

 ### `liveMode`

+> [`LiveProvider`](/docs/api-reference/core/providers/live-provider/) is required for this prop to work.

-Whether to update data automatically ("auto") or not ("manual") if a related live event is received.
+Determines whether to update data automatically ("auto") or not ("manual") if a related live event is received.
 It can be used to update and show data in Realtime throughout your app.
 For more information about live mode, please check [Live / Realtime](/docs/api-reference/core/providers/live-provider/#livemode) page.

 ```tsx